 This confidence is the foundation for a trusting and appreciative form of cooperation between companies and employees.
 At the same time, it facilitates growth and development on both sides.

 Our culture of trust is based on the assumption that our employees will value this trust, will be committed to their work, and will act appropriately.
 Specifically, this means that we assume our employees will live up to the trust that is placed in them and that they will in turn have confidence in the company.
 We reviewed these assumptions in a study by the University of St. Gallen, Switzerland, in 2015, which – in their interpretation – identified VAUDE as a "Trust Organization."
-Satisfied employees are motivated.
+Time spent at work is also time spent living.

 »Our culture of trust is often real (and time-consuming) interpersonal work.
 It pays off in appreciative and creative working relationships.«